4d/docs/website/translated_docs/es/FormObjects/properties_ListBox.md

 ![](assets/en/FormObjects/listbox_styles6.png)

 Note that setting properties for an element overrides any other values for this element (if not reset).
-For example:
+Por ejemplo:

 ```4d
  aLControlArr{6}:=lk row is disabled + lk row is not selectable